-When you're dealing with a chronic illness such as rheumatoid arthritis, COPD, diabetes, fibromyalgia, chronic fatigue syndrome and a plethora of other conditions, each day can be a struggle.
+When you're dealing with a chronic illness such as rheumatoid arthritis, COPD, diabetes, fibromyalgia, chronic fatigue syndrome or a plethora of other conditions, each day can be a struggle.
 In addition to working with your physician to manage pain, be sure to use these positive affirmations to help you through.

 Some days may be more difficult than others, but seek out the joy in your life and focus on that.
 Consider keeping a daily journal of the top three things (or more!) that bring you joy each day.

 Music has been shown to improve mood and help manage pain, so personalize your own playlist and listen to it often.

 The more you laugh, the more laughter will enter your life.
 And when you're laughing, you're not thinking about the pain, right?

 Choose to surround yourself with joy and dwell instead on the good things instead of succumbing to being miserable.

-The strongest people are not those who show strength in front of us but those who win battles we know nothing about.” ~ Unknown You are strong beyond measure, and it's important to remember that.
+The strongest people are not those who show strength in front of us but those who win battles we know nothing about. – Unknown

 It's difficult to not let the pain take over.
 You are more than your illness...so try to remember all the things that make you the wonderful person you are!